 The French take their food very seriously.
-They also take Christmas very seriously, so as you can imagine French Christmas traditions are quite the affair!
+They also take Christmas very seriously, so as you can imagine French Christmas traditions are quite an affair!

 In North America, we tend to cook a big meal, spread the whole thing out on the table, and then sit down and eat.
 The typical French dinner is a bit different.
 The French dinner is a spectacle.